Modriča: History

 The events that were developing around the Dobor fortress presaged the end of Bosnia's independence.
-Those were conflicts with the Hungarians in 1393/94 and 1408, and the removal of 170 Bosnian boyars from the ramparts of the fort.
+Those were conflicts with the Hungarians in 1393/94 and 1408, and the execution of 170 Bosnian boyars on the ramparts of the fort.
 These areas then became a cruel war frontier in the onslaught of the Turks, and they won Dobor and Modriča in 1536.
 After the defeat of the Turks at Vienna in 1683, Modriča was the border area the next two centuries, which meant it was a zone of conflicts, rebellions, devastation and economic stagnation.
 During the Austro-Hungarian rule, Modriča was included in a list of 66 towns that Bosnia and Herzegovina had at that time.

 In the second half of the 19th century economic, cultural and educational conditions were slowly improving.
 According to archives, schools had existed since at least the 19th century, maybe even since the end of the 18th century.
 Modriča had a nursery school in the rural area.

 From 1929 to 1939, Modriča was part of the Vrbas Banovina and from 1939 to 1941 of the Banovina of Croatia within the Kingdom of Yugoslavia.

 Conditions improved in the second half of 20th century, with a contributing factor being the Šamac-Sarajevo railroad, built in 1947, that passed through the town, with a branch line Modriča-Gradačac built in 1951.
 Some factories in the city were also built: an oil refinery, factories of paper and plastic boxes Pamo and Plastmo, a flour mill, the "Vjekoslav Bakulić" shoe factory, the "Hemija" chemical cleaning company and the small "8th of September" wood factory, together with the required town infrastructure (residential buildings, a secondary school, a sports hall),.
 The "Dr. Mujbegović (later Petar Mrkonjić)" wheat and cattle farm was also expanded.
 The "Modriča" volleyball team won the national championship of Yugoslavia in 1979.